Frequently Asked Questions

 What are my payment options?

-We accept most insurances.
-We are now in network with most major insurance companies.
 You may pay cash we have very affordable rates.
-A payment plan is avaliable for your convienence.
+We are happy to work with Medishare type insurance programs and verify your benefits if you have out of network coverage.
+Insurance can be used for your labs and sonos.
+A payment plan is available for your convenience.
 For more detailed information please call the office at 972-542-0349.

 Do you have experience with waterbirths?